+T

 student interest, run a First

 Year Beach Day instead

 Implement a Terms of Completed Already completed before my term began.

 Reference (ToR) expanding

 on the ANUSA Constitution's

 description of the

 committee's role and

+functions

-functions Introduce an additional First term - Tura Dagustias have been appainted
+Introduce an additional First term - Two Deputies have been appointed.

-Deputy, and split the Mixed Two Deputies have been appointed.
-However, portfolio will not be split due to
+Deputy, and split the Mixed However, portfolio will not be split due to

-Deputies into Marketing and IVIIXEU lack of physical events due to COVID-19.
+Deputies into Marketing and lack of physical events due to COVID-19.

-Events lack of physical events due to covid-13.
+Events

-portfolios
+portfolios TI I

 Run an Education Speaker Throughout Unlikely to occur in near future due to

 Series, with at least one the year COVID-19.

-event every term life year COVID 13.
+event every term First term Due to the fact charains age of COVID 40

 Investigate moving EdCom First term Due to the fast-changing pace of COVID-19

-meeting times to be held the advocacy, necessary to hold fortnightly
+meeting times to be held the week before SRC advocacy, necessary to hold fortnightly

-week before SRC meetings for foreseeable future.
+Throughout meetings for foreseeable future.

-Coordinate teaching and Throughout In progress.
-Have consulted with College

-learning advocacy with the the year Reps about topics for joint TLDC meeting,
+Coordinate teaching and learning advocacy with the Throughout the year In progress.
+Have consulted with College Reps about topics for joint TLDC meeting,

-College Representative which was postponed due to COVID-19.
+College Representative the year which was postponed due to COVID-19.

-Council
+Council which was postponed due to COVID-19.

 (CRC)

 Advocate for a change back Throughout Nothing further to report after SRC 1, likely

 to 13 week Semesters the year to come up at Joint TLDC or similar.

 Advocate for lecturers to Throughout Nothing to report thus far.
 Likely to come up

 post a summary or the year at next TLDC.

-introductory lecture on
+introductory lecture on ,

 WATTLE

 Be prepared to campaign Throughout Nothing to report thus far.

 against any move to the year

-trimesters T I I No. 1.
-Section 1.
-Sect
+trimesters

 Work with ANUSA Throughout Nothing to report thus far.

 Departments on activist the year

+campaigns

-campaigns Meet with each of the Before As noted at SRC 1, failed the first
+Meet with each of the Before As noted at SRC 1, failed the first

 incoming Department December requirement, but have been continuing to

 officers before we start our and work on consultation moving forward.

-terms, and throughout work on consultation moving forward.
+terms, and throughout

 regularly consult with them the year

-throughout the year liic year
+throughout the year

 Support the activist Throughout Nothing to report thus far.

 campaigns of ANUSA the year

-Departments via Education ,
+Departments via Education

 Committee

 providing manpower,

 resources, and lobbying

 assistance when requested

 Reach out to campus Throughout Nothing further to report after SRC 1.

 environmental groups to the year